smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 *  A non-equi-join is a type of theta-join that uses a condition other than equality (such as `<`, `>`, or `BETWEEN`) to compare columns.
 It returns rows where the join condition evaluates to true based on those non-equality comparisons.

 --------------------------------------------------------------------------------

-SQL provides the following operators for joining tables.
+The following T-SQL comparison operators and predicates can be used in join conditions.

 | Type       |       Operator       |                     Description                     |
 |------------|----------------------|-----------------------------------------------------|